jackbeecher23/polymarket/README.md

 Automated betting system for NBA games on polymarket using the kelly criterion and vig adjusted sports market odds.

-Simply, find favorable NBA bets on polymarket and place a optimal bet on them.
+Simply, find favorable NBA bets on polymarket and place an optimal bet on them.

 ## Description